Hiroshi123/automatic-differentiation/haskell/README.md

 For logic on Ad.hs, check slides on /doc/ad_slides.pdf out

-For other code, please refer to the comments in between lines.
+For other code, please refer to the comments in between.

 # Comments

 I removed Parser ( lex & Syntax analysis ) for brevity.
+Any question, suggestion , translation to the other language is super welcome ! \(><)/